 2. Find Underserved Customer Needs

 You’ve got your target, now what are their needs that are not being met?
 There are sure to be definite needs that are going to lead to market opportunity.
-The needs of the customer that are not being presently met in the marketplace is potentially of great value if you can serve them by responding to it.
+The needs of the customer that are not being presently met in the marketplace are potential of great value if you can serve them by responding to it.

 3. Identify the Value Proposition